YES, AND: INTRO TO IMPROV

 Cast Your Ballot!
 A prize will be awarded to the person in attendance who has guessed the most correct winners.
 Ballots can be filled out between 7-8 PM on Sunday, or fill yours out ahead by downloading it HERE, and emailing the completed ballot to Amy Kirwin at akirwin@guildhall.org by 2 PM on Sunday, June 8.

-HALLOWEEN SILENT DISCO DANCE PARTY IN THE GARDEN
+HALLOWEEN SILENT DISCO DANCE COSTUME PARTY IN THE GARDEN

 SILENT DISCO DANCE PARTY IN THE GARDEN

-Close out the summer in the Furman Garden with a night of quiet movin’ & groovin’.
-Wireless headsets will feature three different channels, and DJ’s Mister Lama (Carlos Lama), ZiggaSun (Almond Zigmund), and Sits-a-Lot (Amy Kirwin) are back to spin your favorite tunes from disco to funk, 80s and 90s hip-hop and rap, and pop hits from all decades, filling your ears, and get you on your feet.
+Close out the summer with a night of quiet movin’ & groovin’ under the stars.
+Wireless headsets will feature three different channels, and DJs Mister Lama (Carlos Lama), ZiggaSun (Almond Zigmund), and Schvitz-a-Lot (Amy Kirwin) are back to spin your favorite tunes from disco to funk, 80s and 90s hip-hop and rap, and pop hits from all decades, filling your ears, and get you on your feet.
 And for those who don’t feel like dancing, spectating is almost as fun!

 SILENT DISCO DANCE PARTY IN THE GARDEN